jgiambona/fancy-tar/README.md

 # Output will include a summary of parts and reassembly instructions
 ```

+### Verification

+- For 7z split archives, if you use the `--verify` flag, fancy-tar will automatically run `7z t` on the first part after creation to verify the whole set.
+- For tar and zip split archives, you should reassemble all parts and then verify the combined archive as shown above.

 ## Hashing and Integrity Verification

 When using the `--hash` option, fancy-tar generates a SHA256 hash file (e.g., `archive.7z.sha256`) **after all other steps, including encryption**.
 This means the hash is for the final archive file, which may be encrypted if you used `--encrypt`.